Public Functions

 Convolutions & Kernels

-Convolutions operations are often used in the modeling of spectra, even when explicit disk-integration is performed (e.g., for microturbulent broadening).
-FormationTemps.jl implements methods implements these convolutions.
+Convolution operations are often used in the modeling of spectra, even when explicit disk integration is performed (e.g., for microturbulent broadening).
+FormationTemps.jl exposes these convolution methods.

 FormationTemps.convolve_gray_rotationFunction